CBD And Sleep

 The ECS is made up of three parts – endocannabinoids (similar to the Cannabinoid compounds found in Hemp and Cannabis Plants, but naturally produced by the body), receptors, and enzymes.
 When needed, the endocannabinoids are created and sent out to different parts of the body depending on their purpose, where they bind with a receptor to indicate that an action is required.
 Once the action has been taken, enzymes break down the endocannabinoid.

 So far, experts have identified two different types of Endocannabinoid – Anandamide (AEA) and 2-arachidonoylglyerol (2-AG).
 Interestingly, AEA is present in the body at higher levels at night, and 2-AG at higher levels during the day, suggesting that these endocannabinoids help to maintain a healthy cycle of sleep at night and wakefulness during daytime.

 Many experts believe that the use of CBD prevents the endocannabinoids from being broken down by the enzymes, meaning they can have a larger effect on the body.
 CBD has also been shown to increase the availability of endocannabinoids in the body.

 Many researchers believe that CBD helps us sleep by tackling the root causes of insomnia.
 This is a valid argument, as CBD has been shown to ease many of the most common causes of disordered sleeping.

-There is a considerable amount of evidence to support the claim that CBD helps to reduce pain and can also reduce inflammation.
+There is a considerable amount of evidence to support the claim that CBD body creams help to reduce pain and can also reduce inflammation.
 Some cancer patients choose to use CBD to reduce the side effects of chemotherapy.
 Those with chronic or long-term pain may find that CBD helps ease discomfort and makes sleep easier.